sophgo/sophgo-doc/SG2042/TRM/source/GPIO.rst

 Bus Interface
 ^^^^^^^^^^^^^

-The DW_apb_gpio peripheral has a standard AMBA 2.0 APB interface for reading and writing the interna registers.
+The DW_apb_gpio peripheral has a standard AMBA 2.0 APB interface for reading and writing the internal registers.
 This peripheral supports APB data bus widths of 8, 16, or 32 bits, which is set with the
 APB_DATA_WIDTH parameter.

 Figure 1 shows the read/write busses between the DW_apb and the APB slave.